psidnell/ofexport/DOCUMENTATION.md

-# ofexport command:
+# Ofexport Command: #

 ## Overview:

-ofexport is a command line utility that reads the OmniFocus database.
+**ofexport** is a command line utility that reads the OmniFocus database.
 It's a work in progress but currently it's capabilities include:-

 Exports it to a number of text based file formats: